-In addition to the initial burning effects of the chemical agent, white phosphorous can cause long term health effects.
-First, burns from white phosphorous can result in long lasting physical injury due to intense scarring, as well as psychological trauma.
-Second, effects of white phosphorus may be intergenerational.
-A 2012 study undertaken in Gaza found a strong correlation between birth defects in newborns and families in which one or both parents were exposed to white phosphorus.
-Given that the areas exposed to white phosphorous in Iraq were also exposed to depleted uranium, as discussed further below, it is difficult to determine which contaminant is the source of escalating birth defects there.
-However, the evidence of intergenerational effects of white phosphorus at the very least demonstrates the need for further research.
+In addition to the initial burning effects of the chemical agent, white phosphorous can cause long-term health effects.
+First, burns from white phosphorous can result in long lasting physical injury due to intense scarring, as well as psychological trauma.130 Second, effects of white phosphorus may be intergenerational.
+A 2012 study undertaken in Gaza found a strong correlation between birth defects in newborns and families in which one or both parents were exposed to white phosphorus.131 Given that the areas exposed to white phosphorous in Iraq were also exposed to depleted uranium, as discussed further below, it is difficult to determine the precise cause of escalating birth defects there.
+The evidence of intergenerational effects of white phosphorus at the very least demonstrates the need for further research.

-Given the especially cruel effects of white phosphorus, its use in heavily populated areas like Fallujah likely fails the proportionality test under international law, which prohibits "any attack which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated."
-Additionally, the manner of its uses may also violate the U.S.'s obligations under the United Nations Convention on Certain Conventional Weapons and the Chemical Weapons Convention.
-Most importantly for purposes of the Commission and from a human rights perspective, deaths resulting from the use of white phosphorous and the long term health effects and consequences to people and communities in Iraq from the use of the chemical constitute a violation of the rights to life and preservation of health and well-being protected by the American Declaration.
+Given the especially cruel effects of white phosphorus, its use in heavily populated areas like Fallujah likely fails the proportionality test under international law, which prohibits "any attack which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated."132 Additionally, the manner of its uses may also violate the U.S.'s obligations under the United Nations Convention on

+Certain Conventional Weapons and the Chemical Weapons Convention.133 Most importantly from a human rights perspective, deaths resulting from the use of white phosphorous and the long-term health effects and consequences to people and communities in Iraq from the use of the chemical constitute a violation of the rights to life and preservation of health and well-being protected under international human rights law.